kevn-wambugu/movie-app/README.md

-# movie-store
+# movie-app
-management system for a movie store in c++
+Node js application that allows users to search for movies and series.